-Scenario: It is early fall and you are driving along a two-lane highway in a rented moving van.
-It is full of all of your possessions, so you and the loaded truck weigh 8000 lbs.
+Scenario: It is early fall, and you are driving along a two-lane highway in a rented moving van.
+It is full of all your possessions, so you and the loaded truck weigh 8000 lbs.
 You have just slowed down to 15 mph because you are in a school zone.
 It is a good thing you thought to do that, because a group of first graders are just starting to cross the road.
-Just as you pass the children, you see a 2000 lb sports car in the other lane heading straight for the children at about 80 mph.
+Just as you pass the children, you see a 2000 lb. sports car in the other lane heading straight for the children at about 80 mph.
 A desperate thought crosses your mind.
 You just have time to swing into the other lane and speed up a bit before making a head-on collision with the sports car.
 You want your truck and the sports car to crumple into a heap that sticks together and doesn't move.
-Can you save the children or is this just a suicidal act?
+Can you save the children or is this just an act of futility?

 1. Calculation: How fast would you need to be going to completely stop the sports car?
 What concept did you employ here to calculate your answer?
-You don't need to convert units here!
-Conservation of momentum - both cars need to have the same momentum!
+You don't need to convert units but do remember the velocity signs!